 Do an online search for professional associations in your discipline.
 For example, if you are a talent development major, you might look at the Association for Talent Development or the Society for Human Resource Management.

-According to Chelsea C. Williams, founder and CEO of College Code, the biggest challenge with professionalism is ensuring all candidates understand what professionalism means within the context of the organization they are applying to and the job function they are taking on (Gray, 2021).
-In other words, professionalism may look differently from one organization to another.
+According to Chelsea C. Williams, founder and CEO of College Code, the biggest challenge with professionalism in job hunting is ensuring all candidates understand what professionalism means within the context of the organization they are applying to and the job function they are taking on (Gray, 2021).
+In other words, professionalism may look different from one organization to another.
 There may be instances where professionalism in the workplace may be at odds with authenticity.
 If you were in a situation where you thought an employer might perceive you to be unprofessional due to your appearance or the way you speak, how would you navigate the situation?
 Who could you contact to discuss your experience and help you navigate this situation?

 Write a networking pitch that highlights your employability and professionalism.
 Practice this pitch and share it with your classmates.